 Each character becomes a so called glyph node, a record with properties like the current font, the character code and the current language.
 Spaces become glue nodes.
-There are many node types that we will discuss later.
+There are many node types and nodes can have many properties but that will be discussed later.
 Each node points back to a previous node or next node, given that these exist.
-Sometimes multiple characters are represented by one glyphs, so one can also get:
+Sometimes multiple characters are represented by one glyph (shape), so one can also get: